Pankaja Munde: Political career

 Gopinath Munde, Pankaja Munde's father, served as the Deputy Chief Minister of Maharashtra in the 1990s.
 Pankaja Munde herself has held several significant positions in Maharashtra politics.
 She was the Minister of Rural Development, Women, and Child Welfare in the Devendra Fadnavis cabinet.
-Besides her political career, she is recognized as a sugar factory and banking businesswoman.
+Besides her political career, she is recognised as a sugar factory and banking businesswoman.
 In 2017, she received ‘The Powerful Politician’ award and was known as Maharashtra’s prominent and dynamic leader.

 In 2012, Pankaja Munde served as the State President of the Bharatiya Janata Yuva Morcha (BJYM), the BJP’s youth wing.
 She was elected to the Maharashtra Legislative Assembly from the Parli constituency in 2009.
 She took oath as a Maharashtra Cabinet Minister on 31 October 2014, being allotted the Ministry of Rural Development, Women, and Child Welfare.

 Pankaja Munde also established a memorial for her father, Gopinath Munde, in Parli, Beed district.
 The 20-foot-tall statue, called Gopinath Gad, is located on the premises of the Vaidyanath Cooperative Sugar Mill and was inaugurated by Amit Shah and Devendra Fadnavis.
 Through the Gopinath Gad Prathisthan, several social activities, such as drought relief, skill development, and education scholarships, have been initiated.'

-On Gopinath Munde's seventh death anniversary, the Government of India unveiled a unique postal cover in his honor.
+On Gopinath Munde's seventh death anniversary, the Government of India unveiled a unique postal cover in his honour.
 The cover was inaugurated virtually by BJP National President JP Nadda and Union Telecom Minister Ravi Shankar Prasad, highlighting Gopinath Munde's efforts to bring the party closer to Dalits and deprived classes in Maharashtra.

 In 2022, Pankaja Munde led the BJP to victory in the Nagar Panchayat elections in the Beed district.
 The BJP emerged as the top party by winning all four Nagar Panchayats, showcasing her effective leadership and the public's support for her.

 In September 2023, she respectfully embarked on the 'Shivshakti Parikrama,' a sacred journey where she visited 11 revered temples of Jyotirlinga and Shaktipeethas located in 10 districts of the state.
 Throughout her pilgrimage, she was warmly welcomed and received enthusiastic support from the people.

 Pankaja Munde contested the Beed constituency as the BJP candidate in the 2024 General Elections but lost to Bajrang Manohar Sonwane of the Nationalist Congress Party (NCP).
 On 12 July 2024, Pankaja Munde emerged victorious in the Maharashtra Legislative Council elections.
 She also holds the position of a national secretary (BJP) and incharge of the Madhya Pradesh.